blamster19/klocker/README.md

 Tower-building robot

 # Overview
 This repository holds all the digital materials created by our team during the design and construction of our robot for the tower-building competition held on 2024-07-08 by the Faculty of Physics at the University of Warsaw.
-With out final design we managed to win 3rd place against 5 other teams.
+With our final design we managed to win 3rd place against 5 other teams.

 # Team